Tim Quy: Illness and death

 On 2 February 2023, a post was published on the Cardiacs shop's Facebook page in which Mary Wren, the manager of the Alphabet Business Concern, announced that Quy had died that day.
 She subsequently tweeted a similar message.
 The news of his death was announced on the Cardiacs website by bassist Jim Smith.
 An image of Quy was added to the website's home page as a tribute.
 He was 61 years old.

-The announcement of his death was reported by music outlets such as Organ and Louder Than War, whose writers expressed their condolences and admiration for him.
+The announcement of his death was reported by music outlets such as Organ, Louder Than War and Uncut, whose writers expressed their condolences and admiration for him.
 Cardiacs members Kavus Torabi and William D. Drake also expressed similar feelings online.
 Audio of Quy rehearsing "Piffol One Time" on bass was uploaded to YouTube by Michael Chapman.
 Quy's funeral was public for any fans to attend, being held at North Devon Crematorium on 17 March 2023.
 The funeral was livestreamed for those who could not attend in person.
+Following Quy's death, A Little Man and a House and the Whole World Window was reissued, which Stephen Dalton of Uncut noted "inescapably feels like a memorial" to Quy.
+To celebrate the life of Tim Smith and Quy, the 2024 Sing to Tim gigs reunited former members of Cardiacs and friends as well as Tim Smith's Spratleys.
+Craig Fortnam, leader of the North Sea Radio Orchestra and other projects, joined the band as a percussionist, taking over the role originally held by Quy.
+With Cardiacs, Fortnam covered Quy's parts, and Quy's face was shown on the screen behind the band.